Gillingham Road bridge replacement

 • Project typeRoading improvements

-• Project valueEstimated $9 million
+• Project value$6 million

 A photo of an old bridge with power lines running along the sides.

-The proposed new bridge, combined with the proposed new Springs Flat roundabout project, will enable the land to the north of the Waitaua Stream to be developed into residential housing to meet Whangārei’s housing demand.
+The new bridge, combined with the new Springs Flat roundabout project, will enable the land to the north of the Waitaua Stream to be developed into residential housing to meet Whangārei’s housing demand.

 Springs Flat roundabout